midgleyc/challenge-price-calculator/README.md

 * first, parse the input
 * second, calculate the total price and applied discounts
 * third, print the output

 Early on, I considered inlining the output class into the console app, but as I had to make some assumptions about the formatting in certain cases I decided it would be better outside.
 I designed which classes I wanted before I started coding and mostly stuck to that, but some contracts, such as `IOffers`, weren't decided until quite late.

 I considered having IOffers have the contract of `ICollection<Discount> CheckDiscounts(IEnumerable<Item> items);`.
 I decided against it as this means the business logic goes in the resource assembly -- I wanted a degree of separation there.
 Determining the subtotal and computing the discounts could be separate classes, but as the first is one line I thought it was fair enough to have them together -- the intent is clear.

-While writing the tests for discounts, I reconsidered my "Item is id and price idea".
+While writing the tests for discounts, I reconsidered my "Item is id and price" idea.
 We'd expect all items of the same type to have the same price, so we shouldn't need to specify it for every item.
 However, we still might (see the discount section) need to apply discounts to a single item.
 Using the identifier to look up the price in an associated globally accessible dictionary is a possibility.
 I feel at the very least prices should be constant inside any single call.
 I think any changes here would be premature until I have a better understanding of the totality of the requirements.